cloudtruth/cloudtruth-cli/README.md

 ### Environment-based Configuration

-The CloudTruth CLI utility maps all environment variables with the `CT_` followed by a configuration name to the same settings as would be available in the configuration file format.
+The CloudTruth CLI utility maps all environment variables with the `CLOUDTRUTH_` followed by a configuration name to the same settings as would be available in the configuration file format.
 If a configuration file is found, the configuration values from the environment will be merged with and take precedence over any values from the configuration file.

 The available configuration options are:

-`$CT_API_KEY` -> Your personal access token
+`$CLOUDTRUTH_API_KEY` -> Your personal access token
+`$CLOUDTRUTH_PROFILE` -> Your profile (which can contain API key, project, and environment) `$CLOUDTRUTH_PROJECT` -> Your "default" CloudTruth project `$CLOUDTRUTH_ENVIRONMENT` -> Your "default" CloudTruth environment

 ### Argument-base Configuration